 - It`s better for the planets of our galactic – thanks to less increase and wider angle of view.
 If you want just look to the surface of the Moon or other planets, you don`t need to buy the powerful telescope.

 - Even huge professional binoculars with the wider lenses are more compact and light than the regular good telescope.
-The obvious advantage for the watch outdoors.
+An obvious advantage for outdoors.

 - Binoculars are easier in use and don`t demand laborious and long control before watching.
 So, they are better for beginners.

 So, let`s sum up, what for does astronomical binocular can be used?